Animal attacks in Australia: Crocodiles

-The most recent fatal attacks include the October 2017 death of a grandmother who had gone missing a week prior to her remains and personal belongings being found inside a 4.3-metre crocodile; the January 2017 death of a 47-year-old man killed by a crocodile after attempting to wade across the East Alligator River at Cahill's Crossing near Kakadu National Park; and the death of 35-year-old Warren Hughes in March 2017 who was found two days after the spearfisherman's dinghy and speargun were discovered off Palmer Point, north of Innisfail, where investigations pointed to him being taken by a 4m crocodile.
+The most recent fatal attacks include the October 2017 death of a grandmother who had gone missing a week prior to her remains and personal belongings being found inside a 4.3-metre crocodile; the January 2017 death of a 47-year-old man killed by a crocodile after attempting to wade across the East Alligator River at Cahills Crossing near Kakadu National Park; and the death of 35-year-old Warren Hughes in March 2017 who was found two days after the spearfisherman's dinghy and speargun were discovered off Palmer Point, north of Innisfail, where investigations pointed to him being taken by a 4m crocodile.
 On 29 May 2016, 46-year-old Cindy Waldron was killed when she was dragged underwater during a late-night swim with a friend, who tried in vain to save her, at Thornton Beach in the Daintree National Park.
 On 17 May 2016, 75-year-old Noel Ramage drowned when a crocodile capsized his boat at Leaders Creek, Northern Territory.
 In August 2014, 57-year-old Tran Van Lanh was taken by a crocodile on the Adelaide River when he waded into the water to free a fishing lure from a snag.
 In June 2014, 62-year-old fisherman Bill Scott was killed in front of his family by a 4.7 metre crocodile while on his boat in the Kakadu National Park.
 In January 2014 a 12-year-old indigenous boy was killed while swimming at Jabiru, Northern Territory.
 In August 2013 26-year-old Sean Cole was killed while racing a mate across the Mary River, 100 km from Darwin.
 An eleven-year-old girl was killed in 2009 in the Northern Territory; a five-year-old boy killed on 8 February 2009 in Queensland by a 4.3 metre crocodile; a 62-year-old man in September 2008 in Queensland while checking crab pots; a 37-year-old Canadian mine worker on 24 September 2005 at Picnic Beach, south of Umbakumba, who disappeared while snorkelling; a 22-year-old male in December 2003 at the Finniss River, 80 km SW of Darwin; and a 23-year-old female German tourist in 2002 at Kakadu, while swimming in a water hole.
 In February 2021 human remains were found inside the stomach of a 14-foot-long (4.2 meters) crocodile on Hinchinbrook Island, Queensland, which local authorities believed to likely belong to Andrew Heard, a 69-year-old fisherman who went missing from the area on 11 February (a second, 3m crocodile was also killed and examined).